bingram78/frontend-nanodegree-mobile-portfolio/README.md

 1. Refactor updatePositions function to help FPS.
 1. Include requestAnimationFrame in updatePositions and DOMContentLoaded sections to improve performance.

+*One note about the FPS is that speed is definitely affected by having the "Screenshots" checked on while testing.
+Having that checked lowered the FPS to ~30.
+Leaving the "Screenshots" unchecked brought the score up to 60FPS.
+That took a long time to discover and much frustration preceded that discovery.*

+******
 ******
 *Original project description and directions below!*